IgnisDa/Gitzer/gitzer-docs/docs/details.md

 can be found in `~/.gitzer/_vendor/` directory.

 When the user runs `git gitzer`, the command executed is `python3 /home/vagrant/.gitzer/main.py`.
-The dependencies have to be added to `$PATH` manually since there is no easy way to activate a virtual environment using python.
+The dependencies have to be added to `PYTHONPATH` manually since there is no easy way to activate a virtual environment using python.
 This is done by [modifying](https://github.com/IgnisDa/Gitzer/blob/main/tools/main.py#L24) the `sys.path` variable.